Privacy Policy

 Changes to privacy policy

-This policy came into effect on 03 March 2021 and was last reviewed but not materially changed on 16 November 2022.
+This policy came into effect on 03 March 2021 and was last reviewed on 06 August 2025.
 It will be reviewed periodically.
 If we make material changes to this policy, we will notify users by posting a notice on this site.

 NEWSLETTER